12 Must-Have Garden Tools

 This multipurpose garden tool is more than a trowel.
 It’s also a knife, a saw, and even a measuring device for planting bulbs.
 Use it for planting, weeding, cutting sod, severing roots, and dividing perennials.
 It even comes with a holster to protect the stainless steel blade.
 Do you know these 11 secrets your garden center won’t tell you?

 A garden rake usually gets its workout in the spring when you’re cultivating and prepping the soil in your vegetable garden.
 But it excels at other tasks, too, such as leveling mulch, scratching hard-packed soil to make it more porous, or leveling soil before seeding a lawn.
 You can even use it to remove thatch or moss from your lawn.
+Have furry friends who love to dig up your garden (or eat it up?)
+Check out these tips on how to keep dog and cats out of your garden.

 While its primary purpose is gathering leaves, a leaf rake is also handy for collecting other garden debris (like grass clippings that accumulate when you’ve waited too long between cuts!).
 Durable steel-tine rakes are great for smaller yards or when you want to scratch the soil surface while raking.
 If you’re dealing with a large yard, a poly leaf rake covers more territory in less time.
 This poly garden equipment rake features a 24-in. clog-free head that won’t spear leaves.
 Here are 17 of the most common lawn mysteries, explained.